th-we/deskflow-wiki/Code-Style.md

 1. Getters _should not_ have `get` prefixed, e.g. `helloWorld()`
 1. Setters should have `set` prefixed, e.g. `setHelloWorld(...)`
 1. Enum values and constants should begin with `k`, e.g. `kHelloWorld`
+1. Class filenames should be pascal case, e.g. `HelloWorld.cpp`
+1. Files with many classes or functions should be snake case, e.g. `hello_world.cpp`

 ## Qt naming